0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

     -   Dictionary: contains a collection of key/value pairs stored at specific and fixed indexes (that are calculated hashing the key).
 The hash of a numeric type is the number itself.
 The hash of a custom class needs to be manually calculated by implementing the GetHashCode method of the System.Object class.
 The retrieval time is O(1).
 Keys can't be null or duplicated.
 Internally is an Hashtable.
 Needs to be imported from `System.Collections.Generic`;

-        -   Useful properties: Count, Keys (returns all the keys), Values (returns al the values);
+        -   Useful properties: Count, Keys (returns all the keys), Values (returns all the values);
         -   Useful methods: Add, Remove, ContainsKey, ContainsValue, Clear;
         -   Example: